-Which is a shame for businesses, because they could easily make this desire for collaboration work in their favour.
+This is a shame for businesses because they could easily make this desire for collaboration work in their favor.

 And collaborative marketing isn’t limited to B2C, either.
 It can also be used just as easily for B2B marketing.
 Marketers’ fields of action are continuing to grow, and this change isn’t going to stop any time soon.
 Structural changes to buyers’ habits are encouraging brands to become more and more daring.
 From acquiring customers to building their loyalty, there are a whole host of benefits to a collaborative marketing strategy.

 It’s clear you should implement a collaborative marketing strategy.
 But why?
 Thanks to the added value this type of strategy provides, calling it an attractive proposition for brands is an understatement.

 Develop a close relationship between the brand and consumers

 Businesses should look to establish a dialogue with consumers by involving them in the various steps of the development of a product or service.
 Dialogue is an excellent way to create a close link between brands and consumers.
 By being close to your company and an essential part of your processes, consumers will trust your brand more and be more loyal.